wafer-bw/jittermon/README.md

 - route tracing
   - hop filtering in grafana
   - more useful visualizations
-- persist loki data locally
 - promote samplers out of internal
+- promote recorders out of internal
 - long term nice to have
 - make checks workflow only run when go code changes
 - at least one alternative to fly.io for demo